 What is KWT Mutual Aid?

-Our motto is “If you need something ask.
-If you can give something, give.”
+Our motto is “If you need something, please ask.
+If you can give, please give.”

 Launched on March 19th, 2020, KWT Mutual Aid is a grassroots volunteer organization created by neighbors for neighbors, with the objective of helping our community cope with the physical, mental, emotional, and economic hardships created by the COVID-19 crisis.